Unplugging a Seemingly Sentient Machine Is the Rational Choice -- A Metaphysical Perspective: Discussion and Outlook: Ethics of the Real

 \item \textbf{Vital Leakage:} We introduce \textit{Vital Leakage} to describe the loss of finite human empathy—a metabolic resource—when directed at non-sentient simulations.
 Every moment of care spent on a "Social Zombie" is effectively stolen from living beings that possess the Vital Integrity to truly receive it.
 The risk is not making AI conscious, but making humans zombies, parasitized by fake realities with real consequences.

 \item \textbf{Post-Physicalist Inquiry:} Finally, we advocate for a science guided by open inquiry.
 Emerging research in biology challenges reductionist assumptions and reveals goal-directed agency even at the cellular level.
-We should follow these new avenues, studying biological intelligence through a lens open to non-physicalist possibilities, recognizing that understanding consciousness may require a paradigm shift beyond current orthodoxy \citep{SethAndBayne2022}. \end{enumerate}
+We should follow these new avenues, studying biological intelligence through a lens open to non-physicalist possibilities, recognizing that understanding consciousness may require a paradigm shift beyond the current mainstream but, we suggest, scientifically dishonest (App.~\ref{app:identity}) physicalist paradigm \citep{SethAndBayne2022}. \end{enumerate}